 What does “Topping from the Bottom” really mean?
-Ever since the book 50 Shades Freed made the phrase popular, the meaning has become somewhat cloudy.
-In BDSM, the definition of “Topping from the Bottom” (or “Below”) is when a submissive starts to become more of the dominant in the relationship.
-I’m going to show you three examples of topping from the bottom, and what both the Dom and sub can do to fix it.
+Ever since the book 50 Shades of Grey made the expression popular, the meaning and actual definition have become cloudy.
+In BDSM, the definition of “Topping from the Bottom” (or TFTB) is when a submissive starts to become more of the dominant in the relationship.
+I’m going to show you three examples of TFTB, and what both the Dom and sub can do to fix it.

-What does Topping from the Bottom mean for the relationship?
+What does the expression Topping from the Bottom mean in a BDSM relationship?

-Topping from below sometimes happens subconsciously but it can also be done on purpose.
+The expression, Topping from below, sometimes happens subconsciously but it can also be done on purpose.
 It’s a lot like using reverse psychology, and can turn the tables of control without the Dominant realizing it.

 Usually the submissive is the most to blame for this manipulation, but the Dom is equally at fault when they allow it to happen.
 I admit that I have topped from below before, and it can be a hard habit to break in a relationship.

-Examples of Topping From the Bottom in real life (not the book 50 Shades Freed):
+Examples of Topping From the Bottom in real life BDSM (not the book, 50 Shades of Grey):

-While 50 Shades Freed may have made the phrase a flirtatious cliche, TFTB can actually cause serious problems in a relationship.
-Here are three to watch out for:
+While the book, 50 Shades of Grey may have made the expression a flirtatious cliche, TFTB can actually cause serious problems in a relationship.
+Here are three potential issues to watch out for:

 1. Being a constant brat on purpose

-Some Doms like their sub a little bratty every once in a while.
-There’s nothing wrong with that.
-It can keep things interesting.
-Where it becomes a problem is when a sub is routinely a brat, using the behavior to lash out.
+Some Doms like the challenge of having their sub a little bratty every once in a while. (the definition of a brat is a naughty, playfully disobedient sub).
+There’s nothing wrong with brats or bratty behavior.
+It can keep things fun and interesting.
+Where it becomes a problem though, is when a sub is unceasingly a brat, often using the behavior to lash out.

 Instead of a way to be more playful, it becomes the main way to receive attention and to get what they need.
 Needless to say, it can irritate the Dom and make them want to give up.